Schlossparktheater-Altrossthal/Website/README.md

      `AUTO_DEPLOY_GIT_SSH_KNOWN_HOSTS`) – optional SSH credentials for private repositories.
 5. Start the service: `docker compose -f docker-compose.autodeploy.yml up -d`.
+   On first boot the container performs an initial deployment automatically (equivalent to manually calling `deploy-service/deploy.sh`).
+Set `AUTO_DEPLOY_RUN_ON_START=false` when you prefer to trigger the first build yourself (for example to adjust environment variables or secrets on the target host beforehand).
 6. Register a new GitHub webhook that points to the regular website hostname, for example `https://${DEV_HOST:-devtheater.beegreenx.de}${AUTO_DEPLOY_WEBHOOK_PATH:-/webhook}`.
    Traefik (or any other edge proxy) only needs to know about the website